jessehattabaugh/jessehattabaugh-com/readme.md

 To run the [playwright](https://playwright.dev/docs/intro) tests run `npm test`.

+To record new tests run `npm run test:codegen`.

+To run the tests in the playwright ui run `npm run test:ui`.

-To update the snapshots after making changes run `npm run update`.
+To update the snapshots after making changes run `npm run test:update`.

 ## Development